 You will also see the busts of Saints Peter and Paul in this room.

-Back in the days when the Mamertine Prison was active, prisoners would be lowered into the lower room through a round opening on the upper room floor.
+When the Mamertine Prison was active, prisoners would be lowered into the lower room through a round opening on the upper floor.

 Nowadays, visitors take a staircase to get to the lower room.